abishekvengeri/splunk-soc-labs/day4/README.markdown

 # Splunk SOC Lab: Day 4 - Detecting SQL Injection Attacks

 ## Overview
-This repository documents Day 4 of a two-week Splunk lab series to prepare for the Certified SOC Analyst (CSA) exam.
+This repository documents Day 4 of a two-week Splunk lab series.
 The lab simulates a SQL injection attack on an Apache web server, detects it using Splunk searches, and visualizes results in the "SOC Web Monitoring" dashboard.
 The setup uses Splunk Enterprise on Windows and a Splunk Universal Forwarder on an Ubuntu Desktop VM with Apache.

 ## Objectives
 - Simulate SQL injection attacks on an Apache web server.